AndrewWPhillips/eggql/README.md

 I recently discovered **thunder** which is based on the same premise as **eggql** (using reflection etc), but it implements resolvers using Go interfaces rather than closures).
 I wish I had found it earlier as I may have just used/modified it instead of writing my own package.

-The "pros" for **eggql** are, I believe, that it is simple to use (though I may be biased due to my familiarity with it :) and complete (except for subscriptions), and allows you to write robust GraphQL services due to support for `context.Context` parameters and `error` return values, handling panics, etc.  It also has special capabilities for working with in-memory slices and maps that the others don't.
+The "pros" for **eggql** are, I believe, that it is simple to use (though I may be biased due to my familiarity with it :) and complete, and allows you to write robust GraphQL services due to support for `context.Context` parameters and `error` return values, handling panics, etc.  It also has special capabilities for working with in-memory slices and maps that the others don't.
 It's probably fast enough unless you have a high-volume service (but there are areas where it can be improved).

 The "cons" for **eggql** are that it *may not* be as performant as other packages [Ed: tests using jMeter seem to show that **eggql** is resolves simple queries as fast or faster than the other packages mentioned above]. such as **gqlgen** as it uses reflection and does not have performance options such as caching and data-loader (database).
 Also, resolver lookups currently use linear searches.
 Custom scalars and a **date** type are not supported [Ed: now done].